NixOS/nixpkgs/nixos/README.md

 ## Reviewing contributions

+When changing the bootloader installation process, extra care must be taken.
+Grub installations cannot be rolled back, hence changes may break people’s installations forever.
+For any non-trivial change to the bootloader please file a PR asking for review, especially from \@edolstra.

 ### Module updates

 Module updates are submissions changing modules in some ways.
 These often contains changes to the options or introduce new options.